esnet-security/logfilter/README.rst

 License
 -------

 This project is licensed under the BSD license.
-See the `LICENSE <LICENSE>`_ file for details.
+See the `LICENSE <./LICENSE>`_ file for details.

 Acknowledgments
 ---------------